KarlGW/azcfg/README.md

 - Azure Functions
 - Azure Container Apps
 - Azure Container Instances
+- Azure Virtual Machines

 In addition to this it should work on:

-- Azure Virtual Machines (since it makes use of the IMDS endpoint like Azure Container Instances)
-- Azure App Services (since it makes us of the same endpoint as Azure Functions)
+- Azure App Services (since it makes use of a similar mechanism as Azure Functions for managed identities)

 **Note**: Sometimes it can take some time for the IMDS endpoint to start up on Azure Container instances, resulting in authentication failures.
 If these issues occur, either: